 Now, let’s talk intonation, the changing pitches in a language.
 You can think of this as the “music” of a language.
 In Indian languages, that “music” is usually a steady beat.
 Native Indian languages and Indian English lingua franca have much less variation in tone, compared to American native English.
 In the US, English is more like a set of chants with frequently changing tones that go high and low, high and low.
 I’ve covered some of the basics on the rise and fall of English here on this blog.

 Those Magoosh blog posts are a great place to start with intonation studies.
 But for Indian Magooshers, I suggest even more in-depth study of American English intonation— intonation is often the biggest challenge Indians face when it comes to speaking intelligibly on the TOEFL.
-I highly recommend this detailed YouTube video lesson, courtesy of English with Jennifer.
+I highly recommend this series of YouTube video lesson, courtesy of English with Jennifer.

 Review my critiques of speaking speed linked above, and practice with the Magoosh and English with Jennifer tutorials I just showed you.
 You’ll find your accent becoming more neutral and more TOEFL/America ready in no time!
 In my next post on this subject, we’ll look at some more specific aspects of American English that Indians sometimes struggle with: pronunciation of certain difficult consonants.